The Positive Effects of Remote Work

-Many people who are interested in remote work arrangements usually have commutes over an hour a single way, and reducing commute-related stress is one of their main drivers for working from home.
+Many people who are interested in remote work arrangements usually cite reducing commute related stress as one of their main drivers for moving to a work from home model.

 Remote work also reduces stress by improving productivity, meaning that people aren’t constantly stressed about meeting important deadlines.